-For users that need these confirmations, there is a hidden parameter that the user can add to the URL, a transaction ID.
+For modern or classic device users that need callback confirmations, there is a hidden parameter that the user can add to the QueryString URL, called a transaction ID.
+(The REST API also supports this parameter.)

 https://www.sku-keeper.com/api/D4F660:AFA0CB/pick/Jessica Pick 3/SKU:001256/140,c5,4/20/transactionID001